nicolaschan/ip-anonymize/README.md

 - `ip`: `String`, The IP address to anonymize
 - `v4MaskLength`: `Number`, Number of bits to keep at the beginning of an IPv4 address (default: `24`)
 - `v6MaskLength`: `Number`, Number of bits to keep at the beginning of an IPv6 address (default: `24`)

+Returns `null` if the IP address is invalid.

 ## References